 If your nose is crooked or if breathing is difficult, you may have a deformity known as a deviated septum.
-Cecil Yeung, MD, an expert ENT surgeon and facial plastic surgeon at Houston Sinus Surgery, can repair your deviated septum with septoplasty or rhinoplasty.
-If you live in the Houston area and want to rectify your deviated septum for functional or aesthetic reasons, call his helpful staff or book your appointment online.
+Cecil Yeung, MD and Marcus Hershey, MD are expert ENT surgeons and facial plastic surgeons at Houston Sinus Surgery, and can repair your deviated septum with septoplasty or rhinoplasty.
+If you live in the Houston area and want to rectify your deviated septum for functional or aesthetic reasons, call the helpful staff or book your appointment online.

 The two sides of your nose are divided by the septum, a structure composed of bone and cartilage that runs right down the center of your nose.
 Either side of the septum is covered in mucosal tissue.
 In 80% of Americans, the septum is off-center or crooked (deviated).